Precision Time Protocol

 In general, the clock manager ensures that the time displayed in the Cisco IOS commands show ptp lan clock and show clock match.
 The show clock command always follows this priority, but there are two corner cases where the show ptp lan clock time may differ:

-• The router is either a TC or a BC, and there is no other active reference on the network.
-To preserve backwards compatibility, the TC and BC never take their time from the clock manager, only from the network’s PTP GMC.
-If there is no active PTP GMC, then the time displayed in the show clock and the show ptp lan clock command output may differ.
+• The router acts as a TC or BC with no other active reference on the network.
+To maintain backward compatibility, the TC and BC take their time only from the network’s PTP GMC, not from the clock manager.
+If no active PTP GMC exists, the show clock and show ptp lan clock command outputs may differ.

-• The router is a syntonizing TC, a BC with a slave port, or a GMC-BC with slave port, and the time provided by the PTP GMC does not match the time provided by NTP or the user (that is, manually set).
+• The router is a syntonizing TC, a BC with a secondary port, or a GMC-BC with a secondary port, and the time from the PTP GMC does not match the time from NTP or the user (manually set).
 In this case, the PTP clock must forward the time from the PTP GMC.
-If the PTP clock does not follow the PTP GMC, then the PTP network will end up with two different time bases, which would break any control loops or sequence of event applications using PTP.
+If the PTP clock does not follow the PTP GMC, the PTP network has two different time bases, disrupting control loops or sequence-of-event applications that rely on PTP.

 IOS Clock Configuration PTP Clock Configuration IOS Clock Source PTP Clock Source